Binary Tree in Action (Construction)

 }

-is the root node.
-Then, recursively call the left and right arrays based on the index to construct the left and right subtrees.
+is the root.
+Then, recursively build the left and right subtrees using the left and right parts of the array.

-With this idea clear, we can write an auxiliary function build
+With this idea, let's write a helper function build

 class Solution {